AliciaSchep/pgbabble/README.md

 ## Quick Start with Sample Data

-To test PGBabble with sample data, you can set up a PostgreSQL database with the LEGO dataset:
+To test PGBabble with sample data, you can set up a PostgreSQL database with the LEGO dataset, which includes tables for sets, themes, parts, colors, and more.

 ### 1. Start PostgreSQL with Docker